REVERBERATIONS

 A childless couple, instead of brooding over what life has not given, leaves behind a living green heritage this world had never heard of.

-82-year-old Salumarada Thimmakka is a native of Halikal village in Magadi taluk of Bangalore Rural district.
-Many decades ago, she trekked 3 kms carrying two pitchers of water to nurture the banyan saplings she planted along with her husband Chikkayya on the Bangalore-Nelamangala highway.
+82-year-old Salumarada Thimmakka is a native of Hulikal village in Magadi taluk of Bangalore Rural district.
+Many decades ago, she trekked 3 kms every day carrying two pitchers of water to nurture the banyan saplings she planted along with her husband Chikkayya on the Bangalore-Nelamangala highway.

 It was a calling she answered for 45 years even after Chikkayya passed away.
 Nearly four hundred banyan trees, massive carbon sinks and home to millions of birds, silently salute her undying spirit and selfless contribution.